Uffizi Gallery courtyard at Piazzale degli Uffizi in Florence

 • Locker/cloakroom fee if you bring a large bag

-Why Choose a Skip the Line Tour
+Why Many Visitors Choose a Guided Tour

-Small Groups or Private
+Choose Shared or Private

-Add the Accademia (Michelangelo's David) or the Vasari Corridor — both bookable on one ticket.
+Add the Accademia or Vasari Corridor

 Traveler reviews